 We work together to preserve, expand and make available our world-class collections.
 With our copyright Library status, we receive a copy of every publication produced in the UK and Ireland.
-And with an annual acquisitions budget of £17 million, we're adding new items all the time.
+And we're adding new items all the time.

-We're also world renowned for our visionary services and expertise.
-For example, our globally important Centre for Conservation opened in October 2007 and is recognised for its pioneering use of state of the art preservation techniques.
+We're also world-renowned for our visionary services and expertise.
+For example, our globally important Centre for Conservation is recognised for its pioneering use of state of the art preservation techniques.
 In fact, interns from museums and libraries around the world come here to learn techniques in everything from digital sound archiving to book conservation using sturgeon glue.

 As the Library's collections continue to grow at over three million items a year, there are plenty of exciting new projects in the pipeline.
 These include developing ways of capturing and storing digital publications such as websites and e-zines.
 We also have a number of on-going longer-term projects such as the transfer of our newspaper and legal deposit collections to Boston Spa.

 With the increasing challenges of providing information in the digital era, we welcome strategic thinkers and innovators.

 What kind of roles are in Collections?

 Team: Social Sciences